Barrier States Theory for Safety-Critical Multi-Objective Control: Barrier States

 \subsection{Barrier Functions}

 In the optimization literature, constrained optimization problems are commonly solved using penalty methods that transform the problem into an unconstrained one by adding a penalty function to the objective function.
-The penalty function is infinity if the constraint is violated and zero otherwise \cite{ben2020lecturesoptimization}.
-The main issue with this approach is that the new objective function becomes discontinuous.
-Another approach is to penalize the solution in the interior of the set defined by the constraint as it approaches the set's boundaries by adding a penalty-like term to the objective function.
+The penalty function is infinite when the constraint is violated and zero otherwise \cite{ben2020lecturesoptimization}, but this introduces discontinuities in the objective function.
+An alternative is to penalize the solution in the interior of the feasible set as it approaches the boundary using a penalty-like term added to the objective.
 This effectively forces the search for a solution to remain in the interior of the feasible set.
-Those methods are referred to as barrier methods in which a smooth scalar real valued function $\mathbf{B}: \mathbb{R} \rightarrow \mathbb{R}$ of the constraint function is added to the objective function effectively preserving differentiability \cite{ben2020lecturesoptimization}.
+These methods are known as barrier methods in which a smooth real valued mapping $\mathbf{B}: \mathbb{R} \rightarrow \mathbb{R}$ of the constraint function is used effectively preserving differentiability \cite{ben2020lecturesoptimization}.